 You may have noticed on the "Contact" page's "Invite Gail" tab that I teach creative writing to kids during the summer at my local public library, so I'm going into it in more detail here in case you can come—or, if you're an adult, in case you know a child who can come.

 It's free!
-Takes place just once a week, on Thursday afternoons from 2:00 to 3:30 pm.
-In 2012, the workshop will run for six weeks from July 12th to August 16th.
+Takes place just once a week, on Wednesday afternoons from 1:30 to 3:00 pm.
+In 2016, the workshop will run for six weeks during the summer and dates will be announced soon.

 If you're ten or older but not old enough for college and you love to write stories or poems and you can get to Brewster, New York, and there are spaces left, I would love to have you.
 There is one final condition: You have to be able to come every week for the six weeks of the class (well, you can miss one week, but no more, unless you hate it, and then you should definitely stop, or, naturally, unless you're sick).